luiselizondo/rabbitmq-lib/README.md

 ```

 RabbitMQ will trigger an event using the instance passed in the constructor, you have to listen to events on that same instance.

+For sending RPC events, use the RPC library